nuprl/website/blog/_src/posts/2016-06-07-icfp-2016-looking-for-student-volunteers.md

-The main downside of being a volunteer is some of the shifts are at the registration desk, and they may imply missing some of the talks -- and also you have to get up early for your duties.
+The main downside of being a volunteer is some of the shifts are at the registration desk, and they may imply missing some of the talks -- and also you may have to get up early for your duties.
 The upsides are many.
 You get belong to a small group of nice people.
 You have interactions with many people without much effort; you will enjoy the sparks of gratitude in the eyes of the "Where is Workshop Room B2?"